-Future versions of this Blueprint will also include further technical details regarding infrastructure readiness, master data management, data conversion, reporting, and security.
+In the coming months, the One Washington program will continue to develop additional detail to support the Program Blueprint.
+Version 3 of this Blueprint will also include further technical details regarding infrastructure readiness, master data management, data conversion, reporting and security.